 Above all, we provide value-added services for our customers

 - Pilot plant testing

 - Re-manufacturing machines or refurbishment of any brand

 - Staff training

 - Product and service programs, such as the Medallion Program

 Awards and Recognition

-In 2013, Ludman was named a Future 50 Company by the MMAC.
+In 2013, Ludman, for instance, was named a Future 50 Company by the MMAC.

-Visit our News Page to keep up with Ludman Industries special product and service releases.
+Lastly, visit our News Page to keep up with Ludman Industries special product and service releases.
 If you are interested in learning more about a career at Ludman Industries, visit our Career Page.
-Call us today to learn how you can become a part of the Ludman story.
+In conclusion, call us today to learn how you can become a part of the Ludman story.